A nomadic campsite with dirt bikes, Mongolia.

 When many of us think of nomadic herders, we may think of people who are uneducated and have no choice but to be a nomadic herders.
 We may feel that they grew up as a nomadic herder, so they wanted to stay as a nomadic herder as that was the only life they had ever known.

-Water was limited or nonexistent as there was no well, so any water you used would have to bring in.
+Water was limited or nonexistent as there was no well, so any moisture you used would have to bring in.
 You can forget about a proper bath or shower; there was just insufficient water.

 There is a great community support system among the Mongolian nomadic herders.
 I am sure part of the draw for many of the herders may be the support they have in their community with other herders.
 Nomadic herders are there helping their nomadic neighbors in their time of need.